swoerkom/mongodb-chef/README.md

 # mongodb-chef

-Settings to setup MongoDB and perform tests.
+Settings to install and start MongoDB and perform tests.

 Adds MongoDB repository
 Installs MongoDB